 Waterproofing the joints

-Marmox Showerlay and Multiboard are completely impermeable to water however the joints especially around the showering area need to be sealed.
+Marmox Showerlay and Multiboard are completely impermeable to water however the joints especially around the wet room showering area need to be sealed.
 Seal adjoining boards together with the sealant, Marmox Multibond and use Marmox self-adhesive waterproof tape over the joints in in areas that will get especially wet or be prone to standing water.
-Sometimes, it is decided not to cover the surrounding wooden floor with waterproof Marmox multiboard and on such occasions the rest of the floor needs to be water-proofed with a waterproof membrane: this should overlap the Showelay by about 5cm to provide a waterproof seal.
+Sometimes, it will be decided to not cover the surrounding wooden floor with waterproof Marmox multiboard and on such occasions, the rest of the floor needs to be water-proofed with a waterproof membrane; this should overlap the Showelay by about 5cm to provide a waterproof seal.
 The edges of the Showerlay and the area directly around it must be water tight.
-The tape will ensure the wetroom will not leak even if water passes through the grout.
+The tape will ensure the wet room will not leak even if water passes through the grout.

 Applying Marmox Multiboards to walls provides the perfect surface to tile upon.
 Because the boards are inert to temperature, moisture and absorb the tiny movements in the house, tile backer boards ensure the tiles remain stable and secure.
 Tiled walls in bathrooms – especially external walls are prone to condensation; cladding them with Marmox Multiboard will significantly reduce this.
-It is recommended that all the walls in a wetroom should be lined with Marmox prior to tiling.
+It is recommended that all the walls in a wet room should be lined with Marmox prior to tiling.
 10mm or 12.5mm thick board is commonly used for this.
-Walls that are likely to get wet must be covered in Marmox.
-Stud walling can be made out of 20mm Marmox; there is no need for plasterboard, Marmox is fitted directly onto the timbers.

 What is used to fix Showerlay to the floor?